Look Inside My Home: A Colorful, Quirky House in Columbia Heights (With Cowhide!) | Washingtonian

 Maybe the best part of their tiny but cute home is that it reflects them—bright, fun, and quirky.
 “Don’t be afraid of color or patterns,” says Emily, and she means it: Throughout the space, Moroccan rugs pair with cattle skulls, and cowhide chairs sit next to rainbow-hued bookshelves.

-Who lives there: Emily Goldstein and Ron Kelly
+Who lives there: Emily Goodstein and Ron Kelly

 How long they’ve lived there: 18 months